 This experiment explores the inter-technology flow mobility due to QoS changes.
 The experiment setup is similar to the one previously depicted, but herein we focus on the relevant aspects of the handover between two different technologies.
-The experiment consists in the streaming - using TCP - of a video to an MN connected to two different MAGs through WLAN and 3G.
+The experiment consists in the streaming of a video to an MN connected to two different MAGs through WLAN and 3G.
 As in the previous tests, the quality of the links between the LMA and MAG is affected by the use of the traffic shaping characteristics of the Linux Kernel, through the tc qdisc command.
 Fig. 6 presents the results obtained.

-Fig. 6 Weak host MN, WLAN-3G QoS scenario, TCP Sequence number and Average throughput vs Time
+Fig. 6 Weak host MN, WLAN-3G QoS scenario, TCP Sequence number and Instantaneous throughput vs Time

 Fig. 6 shows the sequence of the different handovers, triggered by the packet loss ratio crossing a configured threshold.
-Again, we should note that in a real operator's scenario, the network would be able to predictively trigger flow mobility handovers, without needing to wait for a reaction upon packet losses.
 The experiment starts with the MN attached to the 3G network, since this is the interface defined as default.
 A total of eight handovers are performed in this test, each one moving the flow from the congested access network to the one without QoS constraints.
 As in the WLAN to WLAN experiment, the sequence number graph does not remain completely flat during the retransmissions, since the interface is affected by losses, but it never goes completely down.
-The instants where a flow is moved from one interface to another can be easily identified due to the fact of the average throughput decreases during the handover (this would not be the case for handovers triggered predictively by the network).
-Once the handover is performed, we can see an abrupt increment in the sequence number graph caused by the TCP retransmissions.
+The instants where a flow is moved from one interface to another can be easily identified due to the fact of the instantaneous throughput drop to almost zero during the handover.
+Once the handover is performed, we can see a quick increment in the sequence number graph caused by the TCP retransmissions.